GodotMisogi/johnny/content/post/category-theory/index.md

 ### Monads

 In the words of Saunders Mac Lane: "A monad is just a monoid in the category of endofunctors".
 This (intentionally obfuscating) definition is ubiquitous for scaring programmers, and perhaps anyone unfamiliar with category theory.
+Here we attack the problem directly using the definitions.

+**Example.** (List monad)

-Milewski provides a nice programmatic interpretation of functors as, to paraphrase, "contextual wrappers" around objects.
-Haskell examples are useful here for illustration, and `List` is the canonical example of a monad.
+`List` is the canonical example of a monad as a polymorphic recursive sum type.
 ```haskell
 data List a = Nil | Cons a (List a)
 ```